 The nasal airway is the final consideration in rhinoplasty surgery, as nasal breathing is very important for comfort, sleeping, exercise and overall health.
 Sometimes problems such as allergies create airway breathing problems and need to be treated separately from rhinoplasty surgery.
 Most of the time, however, any blockages due to curvatures in the cartilage or thickening of the turbinate glands can be treated at the same time, resulting in improved breathing after surgery.
 Again, going to a skilled plastic surgeon is important to make sure breathing is properly addressed during surgery.

 One other consideration for many patients is balancing the nose with other facial features.
 Most of the time, treating the nose alone is sufficient to make patients happy with an excellent outcome.
 However, sometimes minor contour issues in surrounding facial structures can be treated at the same time to create superior results.
 Patient with a small or recessed chin often appear to have larger noses because the tip protrudes much beyond the end of the chin.
-Placing a small chin implant can provide more balance and harmony.
+Placing a small chin implant or transferring a small amount of fat from liposuction can provide more balance and harmony.
 Some patients have a deficiency in contour and volume of the cheek region.
 Some minor fat grafting or injectables can also add balance and harmony to this area when done naturally.
 Another common treatment at the time of rhinoplasty surgery is liposuction underneath the neck and chin if that area has some fullness that can be easily corrected.
+Some patients want more minor changes or a temporary change, and filler injection with Juvederm or Restylane can create a nice result in many people with a non surgical rhinoplasty.

 With an open and honest discussion of your goals and ideals with your surgeon, and reviews of your photographs, we hope you can decide what changes are ideal for you.
 We hope this discussion of the architecture of the nose has helped your understanding so you can communicate your goals and feelings better with your surgeon.
 We wish you the best of luck in healing and achieving a great outcome.